 Access to New Markets for Your Products and Services

 Setting up a foreign subsidiary establishes a legal entity in another country.
 Legal entities can market their products and services to the local population.
 They can also import and export goods.

 Additionally, companies with a local presence can expand their brand recognition to new markets so that they can potentially increase their profits.

-Foreign countries present enormous opportunities for growth, and even some of the lesser known have viable economies that represent strong markets that can help a business grow.
+Foreign countries present enormous opportunities for growth, and even some of the lesser known ‘middle economies’ provide viable markets for business expansion.

 More Affordable Options for Manufacturing

 In certain markets, setting up a foreign subsidiary can give you access to lower costs for goods and labor.